-The first thing to prepare for is the contradictory paradox that whilst backpacking is extremely cheap, things can cost more than you think they will too.
+The best thing to remember is the contradictory paradox that whilst backpacking is extremely cheap, things can cost more than you think they will too.

 This can often be especially true if you stick to the well worn tourist trails.
-Those cheap prices you saw quoted in your guide books for great hostels and boutique hotels are completely out of date by the time they are in print, and are invariably suffering from the curse of Lonely Planet, where the price doubles and the quality drops as soon as the place gets listed, as the owners know they will get a string of grinning naive backpackers constantly through their doors, all clutching the same guidebook.
+Those cheap prices you saw quoted in your guide books for great hostels and boutique hotels are completely out of date by the time they are in print, and are invariably suffering from what used to be known (before the age of the travel blog) as the curse of Lonely Planet, where as soon as the place gets listed in the book the price doubles and the quality drops.

 The obvious way to deal with this is to stay away from the well worn tourist trails and head ‘off the beaten track’ where things will generally be cheaper.
-But to be honest sometimes these places are popular and well worn for a reason and you really don’t want to miss them, so instead just take a little side step off the well worn trail and stay in the place next door to or down the road from the one listed in the guide book.
-They will often be cheaper to try and compete and will often be more appreciative of your business.
+But to be honest sometimes these places are popular and well worn for a reason and you really don’t want to miss out on them, so instead just take a little side step off the well worn trail and stay in the place next door to or down the road from the one listed in the guide book.
+Find that little boutique hotel that isn’t on any of the aggregate booking sites, usually they are on the same street as the ones who are.
+They will often be cheaper to try and compete, far superior in quality and will often be more appreciative of your business.

 Food and drink – especially alcohol – is another area where backpackers tend to under budget for.
 During the planning stage many people may have read that those travelling on a budget can get away with spending a certain amount per day on food, which may not be technically incorrect, but that amount doesn’t include that second or third helping of Pad Thai from that street vendor on Khao San road (hey, I was hungry), that fancy meal you splurged on, that extra fancy desert you couldn’t resist or those few beers and the vodka bucket you had on a night out with those other backpackers you just met.
 Enjoying yourself is just part of the backpacking experience, and you wouldn’t want to deny yourself the opportunity just because your budget says you can’t.

 Now don’t get me wrong, I’m all for sticking to a budget – in fact it is necessary to do so to an extent – but there really is no point in backpacking if you are just going to deny yourself some of the pleasures of travel and live like a pauper with no money.
+This is why it is essential to have a budget that is realistic and will allow you to do what you want to do.
 Travelling frugally is one thing, being cheap and denying yourself amazing experiences is another.
 So just budget properly and leave yourself a little room in your budget so that you can enjoy your travels.

-Travel costs are another area where people seriously under budget for, that’s if they plan for it at all.
+Travel costs are another area where people seriously under budget for, that’s if they plan for it at all, and by this I mean the actual cost of transit and transport options.
 This isn’t just about the expense of an extra taxi, bemo or tuk tuk fares all adding up (although this is a significant issue that people don’t always take into account), I’m talking about the extra trips, the unexpected jaunts over a border to see a site you didn’t know was there, that boat ride to the next island because of the can’t miss party you have just been told about or that budget airline fare because you just can’t face another 12 hour overnight bus.
 It is extremely common when backpacking for plans to change suddenly, especially if you are travelling for an extended period.
 There is absolutely nothing wrong with this – in fact this is what should happen, plans should always be flexible – but you should prepare for it by having enough leeway in your budget to soak up the extra expense.
 Those extra flights, boat rides or coach trips may be relatively reasonable (especially if you compare them to prices back home, and especially again if you happen to live in Britain), but these costs do add up.